Classes ➞ Religious Diversity classes

 Online registration for 2020 Term 1 classes in available now on our Registration page.

-SOME BRIEF NOTES ON OUR CLASS OFFERINGS:
+SOME BRIEF NOTES ON OUR COURSE OFFERINGS:

 - All classes are taught from an objective point of view.
 These are classes about religion and religious behavior, taught from an anthropological point of view, and are designed for participants to get a greater understanding of the depth and scope of the diversity that exists within the world’s various faith and belief traditions.